 Parker’s Mobile IoT solution is an IoT solution specifically designed to connect industrial processes and assets with customers and services for heavy, off-road equipment OEMs to deliver data-driven value in today’s shifting business model.

-Article contributed by Clint Quanstrom, IoT general manager, and Kyri McDonough, marketing communications manager, Parker Hannifin Corporation.
+Article contributed by Ann Marie Johlie, head of Internet of Things (IoT) solutions and Kyri McDonough, marketing communications manager, Parker Hannifin Corporation.

 Other related topics on Parker Mobile IoT solution: